 Uber & Lyft Are Discounting Election Day Rides to Polling Stations

-Uber's discount will show up as a pop-up when you open the app.
-Lyft's discount uses the code "VOTE24" at checkout.
+Uber's discount will show up as a pop-up when you open the app, where as Lyft users can use a dedicated code.

 You may have heard that there’s a presidental election on November 5.
 This date still isn’t a federal holiday, for reasons beyond me.
 However, there’s another way you might be able to fit a trip to a polling station into your schedule: Uber is offering a discount.